ssiegmund/monthly_data/2021_07_cameras/notebook/cameras_clean.md

 library(tidyverse) # tidy data frame
-library(lubridate) # functions to work with date-times and time-spans library(scrubr) # like dplyr but specifically for occurrence data
+library(lubridate) # functions to work with date-times and time-spans library(scrubr) # like dplyr but specifically for occurrence data library(janitor) # expedite the initial data exploration and cleaning that comes with any new data set
 ```

 ## import data